1Treasure/Analyst-Portfolio/README.md

 # Analyst-Portfolio
 A showcase of data analytics projects using Excel, SQL, Python, and Tableau.
-# Treasure Wilkins — Data Analyst Portfolio
+# Treasure's — Data Analyst Portfolio

 📊 Welcome!
 I'm Treasure, an aspiring Data Analyst with a background in Economics and a growing skill set in data analysis.
 This portfolio showcases hands-on projects using Excel, SQL, Tableau, and Google Sheets to solve real-world problems.